COISPA/RDBqc/RDBqc/README.md

 ### Check mean weight by year,gear and fishery aggregation

-The function allows to check consistency of mean landing of a selected species plotting the landings’ weight by year, gear and fishery.
+The function `MEDBS_land_mean_weight` allows to check consistency of mean landing of a selected species plotting the landings’ weight by year, gear and fishery.
 A summary data frame is returned.

 ``` r
 results <- MEDBS_land_mean_weight(land=Landing_tab_example,MS="ITA",GSA=9,SP="DPS")[[1]]